lucapette/website/content/writing/my-experience-with-kanban.md

 product managers must see the benefits of forgetting to plan in batches.
 No batching means no recurrent meetings about what we are going to work on the next week (two weeks or whatever).
-Batching is typical of Scrum (at least in my experience) and it coomes with two things I do not like:
+Batching is typical of Scrum (at least in my experience) and it comes with two things I do not like:

 - It lets your managers relax as it is easier for them to manage teams in strict cycles so they end up not helping to improve processes for the people that are actually working.
 - It slows down reaction time.
-You cannot easily start working on a feature that was completely unplanned two days ago and it is now high prio because your business demands it.
+You cannot easily start working on a feature that was completely unplanned two days ago and it is now high priority because your business demands it.
 And if you work for a startup you really want to be able to respond to whatever kind of request comes from the rest of your company.